 Last year's Higher Education Guide says: “The high-quality curriculum ties in seamlessly with the examination.
 General skills, such as the development of a critical attitude and analytical thinking skills, are also stimulated.”

 Event management and the hotel business are inseparable.
 The Hotel and Event Management programme is the classic higher hotel school complemented by event management.

 You will complete multiple components of the study programme abroad.
 You will go on an international study trip during your third year.

 Tio works closely together with trade associations and networking organisations such as HotelloTOP, IDEA, the Fellowship for Event Managers, Thuiswinkel.org and the Royal Dutch Hotel and Catering Association to ensure the course content always reflects the latest trends and developments.

 Tio carefully safeguards the quality and end level of its bachelor programmes, so you are guaranteed to get a valuable degree.
 More than 73% of all first-year Hotel and Event Management students end up earning their degree.
 The national average is 68%.
 Hotel and Event Management students are known for their dedication and excellent communication skills.

 Your Hotel and Event Management degree is also valuable outside the hotel and event sector.
-You are trained to become a professional with a feel for service, which means you can work in a wide variety of fields and positions.
+You are trained to become a professional with a feel for service, which is something employers look for.
 Circa half of the Hotel and Event Management graduates work in other fields, e.g. in consultancy or the financial sector.